 A campus tour is wonderful, but keep in mind that a school-planned tour will be a very polished, prepared view of the college.
-You won’t hear about any of the downsides or get insights into what an actual day on campus is like.
+You may not hear about any of the downsides or get insights into what an actual day on campus is like.

 Talk with alumni

 If you’re interested in a particular major, reaching out to alumni in the field can be helpful.
-I studied communications, so I asked each school’s office to connect me with alumni working in public relations or marketing.
+For example, if you want to study computer science, ask the school’s office to connect you with alumni working in the technology industry.

 Take notes (and video)

 Another aspect to consider — especially if you’re looking to limit the debt you take on — is what work options are available.
-Some schools may have limited on-campus opportunities with fierce competition.
+Some schools may have limited on-campus opportunities, such as work-study programs offered by the school, and those may come with fierce competition.
 At others, there’s work available for any student who wants a part-time job.

 If you’re thinking about working off-campus, evaluate how realistic that is.
 Is the school located in the middle of farm country without many businesses nearby?
 If that’s the case, getting an off-campus job would be difficult.

 In some industries, where you went to school isn’t a big deal as long as you have a degree.
-But if you’re planning on entering a competitive field such as law, college ranking, and school prestige can have a big impact on your career.
-Attending a lesser known school can limit your career options.
+But if you’re planning on entering a competitive field such as law, college ranking and even school prestige, could have a big impact on your career.

 The Princeton Review is a terrific resource for comparing schools.
 They rank each school by prestige, cost, academics, demographics, and quality of life.
 Compare your prospective schools’ rankings — depending on your desired career, this may hold more or less weight in your decision.

 When evaluating schools and cost, consider how many students graduate on time.
-At some schools, only a small fraction graduate within four years; it may take an average of five or even six years to get a degree.
+According to the most recent data from the National Center for Education Statistics, about 42% of students overall who started at a 4-year institution in 2011 graduated from that same school within those four years — and it could take as many as of five or even six years to get a degree.
 That can add substantially to your costs.